[17a - 42 lines; 17b - 25 lines]

-13)[line 24]זו דברי רבי עקיבא סתימתאהZU DIVREI REBBE AKIVA SETIMTA'AH- these are the words of Rebbi Akiva, the unnamed authority; i.e. Rebbi recorded many Mishnayos that follow the opinion of Rebbi Akiva without quoting his name
+13)[line 24]זו דברי רבי עקיבא סתימתאהZO DIVREI REBBE AKIVA SETIMTA'AH- these are the words of Rebbi Akiva, the unnamed authority; i.e. Rebbi recorded many Mishnayos that follow the opinion of Rebbi Akiva without quoting his name

-15)[line 2]דילידא אימיה כרבי שמעון תילידDILIDA IMEI K'RABI SHIMON TELID- one whose mother is giving birth should pray that she give birth to one like R'Shimon.
+15)[line 2]דילידא אמיה, כרבי שמעון תילידDILIDA IMEI K'RABI SHIMON TELID- one whose mother is giving birth should pray that she give birth to one like Rebbi Shimon.

 16)[line 4]פירכאPIRCHA- a question

-1.The day of death, before burial - according to all opinions Aninus mid'Oraisa applies, as above.
+1.The day of death, before burial: According to all opinions Aninus mid'Oraisa applies, as above.

-2.The day of death, after burial - according to Rashi (Pesachim 90b DH ha'Onen, Zevachim 15b DH Onen) only Aninus mid'Rabanan applies.
+2.The day of death, after burial: According to Rashi (Pesachim 90b DH ha'Onen, Zevachim 15b DH Onen) only Aninus mid'Rabanan applies.
 According to the Ramban (Toras ha'Adam) Aninus mid'Oraisa still applies.

-3.The night after the day of death (according to Rashi in #2, before burial; according to Ramban in #2, even after burial) - the Tana'im argue if the Aninus is mid'Oraisa or mid'Rabanan (Zevachim 99b).
+3.The night after the day of death (according to Rashi in #2, before burial; according to Ramban in #2, even after burial): The Tana'im argue if the Aninus is mid'Oraisa or mid'Rabanan (Zevachim 99b).
 Most of the Rishonim rule that the Aninus is not mid'Oraisa but rather mid'Rabanan.

-5.The night after the day of burial - the Tana'im (Zevachim 100b) argue whether the person is an Onen mid'Rabanan or not at all, and the Halachah follows the opinion that he is not an Onen at all.
+5.The night after the day of burial: The Tana'im (Zevachim 100b) argue whether the person is an Onen mid'Rabanan or not at all, and the Halachah follows the opinion that he is not an Onen at all.

 19)[line 9]כסף צורהKESEF TZURAH- Ma'aser Sheni requires minted coins for its redemption.

 (b)Women are not required to perform Semichah since the verse states, "Daber El Benei Yisrael... v'Samach" - "Speak to the sons of Yisrael (and not to the daughters)... and he shall perform Semichah" (Vayikra 1:2-4).

-21)[line 12]ונסכיםUN'SACHIM - (a flour offering consisting of flour and oil, and a wine libation) are brought as part of the Korban (Bamidbar 15:3-12).
-The flour offering is completely burned on the Mizbe'ach and the wine is poured into one of the Sefalim (the silver libation pipes located at the top of the southwest corner of the Mizbe'ach) (RAMBAM and RA'AVAD Hilchos Ma'aseh ha'Korbanos 2:1).
-The amount of flour, oil and wine needed depends upon the animal offered, as specified in Bamidbar (ibid., see Background to Sotah 15:9).
+(a)Whenever a Korban Olah or Shelamim (including a Korban Todah) are brought, a flour offering consisting of flour and oil, and a wine libation, are brought with the Korban (Bamidbar 15:3-12).
+The flour offering, known as Minchas Nesachim, is completely burned on the Mizbe'ach.
+The wine libation, known as Nesachim, is poured into one of the Sefalim (the silver libation pipes located at the top of the southwest corner of the Mizbe'ach) (RAMBAM and RA'AVAD Hilchos Ma'aseh ha'Korbanos 2:1).

 23)[line 12]חזהCHAZEH- breast